dustinpfister/blog_posts/_posts/threejs-examples-lerp-geo.md

 ## Conclusion

-That is one way to make some animation of sorts, not the way as there is a whole lot of other things to write about when it comes to covering some ground with animation in threejs.
+That is one way to make some animation of sorts, however there are also a lot of other ways of doing this sort of thing some of which might prove to be a better choice.
 I have done a little reading on animation clips in threejs and thus far have found that may be the best route to go when it comes to really working out a real model of sorts for one or more projects.
-However I have been putting of getting into how to go about getting started with that, and for the moment have been looking into all kinds of various other ways to go about updating the state of a geometry.
+I have been putting of getting into how to go about getting started with bones and animation clips for a while.
+For one thing I have run into some technical problems getting even the official threejs examples working on my preferred platform for getting work done, but that would not ally for more popular platforms that most people use.
+Anyway for the moment I have been looking into all kinds of various other ways to go about updating the state of a geometry beyond that of making ringed models in blender.
+When it comes to this there is just working out soltions like what I made here to just mutate the position attributes of geometries.